Cerebrum internal capsule

 The main artery is the posterior cerebral artery, a branch of the basilar artery.

-Most part of the temporal lobe (except temporal pole) & occipital lobe
+Most parts of the temporal lobe (except the temporal pole) & occipital lobe

 * Supplied by posterior cerebral artery